Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 Additionally, Snowflake Secure Data Sharing is a key component used within the Snowflake Cloud Marketplace, which offers additional data cataloging, making it easier for consumers to discover and access datasets, as well as providing providers with a range of metrics and controls.
 To take advantage of these features, it is recommended to explore the [thousands of listings](https://www.snowflake.com/snowflake-marketplace/)  available on the Snowflake Marketplace to see what datasets can be added to your analytical landscape, all with minimal latency and effortless integration.

 Hope reviewing these patterns will help you to choose the right option for your next data pipeline.
-Seeing is beliving!
+Seeing is believing!
 Let's see them in action.

 ## Snowpipe batch
 Duration: 10